 Tools for creative work

-Most e-commerce brands have separate entities (like in-house graphic departments), subcontractors or or even agencies that create social media content for them.
+Most e-commerce brands have separate entities (like in-house graphic departments), subcontractors, or even agencies that create social media content for them.

 However, if you’re a new brand, most probably you’ll start by creating content on your own.
 That’s why you may need some more apps and tools, specifically dedicated to creating and editing visual content.